NicoOgno/SQL_server_tutorial/Section_02_04/05_Practice_first_DB_design.md

 ### $${\color{green}Defining\space a\space Table\space using\space the\space Table\space Designer}$$

-- In *Object Explorer* right click on Table ➡️ New.
+- In *Object Explorer* click Databases ➡️ 'YourDatabase', right click on Table ➡️ New.

 - In the table we give the `Column Name`, `Data Type` and set if `Nulls` are Allowed.